SLAC-Gamma-Rays/grbLC/README.rst

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

-This package heavily relies on Andy Casey's `ads`_ Python package for dealing with search queries.
+The `ads` submodule heavily relies on Andy Casey's `ads`_ Python package for dealing with search queries.

 :)